 The number one reason should be no surprise (hint: it’s in the title!) to anybody.
 The biggest reason most people decide to add hedges in their yard is for the amazing privacy it creates around their home.
-We have compiled some of our favorite hedges to plant for our current fall season before it’s too late.
+We have compiled some of our favorite hedges to plant for our current fall season.
 Keep reading and see which hedge is right for you and your yard!

 Japanese Blueberry (Elaeocarpus decipiens)

 The Japanese Blueberry tree is a visually appealing evergreen due to its thick, lush foliage and striking leaf color that lasts throughout the year.
 The green hues from the foliage provides a fantastic backdrop for contrasting flowers and shrubs.
 It thrives in full sun and can handle the cold extremely well.
 It has become one of the most planted hedge variety and is an excellent choice for just about any landscape.
 Depending on how you choose to trim your trees, you can plant them to grow tall and upright and create a thick privacy wall that covers more than your fence does or make a fence completely made of Japanese Blueberry trees!

 One of the only hedges on this list that is NOT a tree is the Wax Leaf Privet shrub.
 This plant does great in Nevada due to how much sun it enjoys and how tolerable it is with different variations of soil conditions.
 The Wax Leaf Privet is easy to maintain once established only needing low to moderate watering and only needing pruning at the discretion of the home owner, depending on your desired size and shape design.
 This fast-growing evergreen shrub produces unique green foliage, blooms with white flowers and berries, and is recommended to be planted in the fall while the soil is perfectly prepared to handle a new transplant.